Jack-0/OpenGLSandbox/README.md

 # OpenGL Sandbox

-Writing code to learn OpenGL via https://learnopengl.com/.
+Writing code to learn OpenGL via https://learnopengl.com/. <br>
+The project has now turned into a sort of small game engine. :see_no_evil:

 ## Description
 The code is compiled using cmake.